AnuragRaut08/Q-A_app/README.md

 * ❓ Ask **natural language questions** about the PDF
 * 🤖 Receive accurate answers via **context-aware LLM reasoning**

-This project fulfills all the requirements from the Internship Task specification.

----

 ## 🚀 Features